nsursock/track-record-v6/src/posts/4p5/rapid-understanding-risk.md

 Yet, the societal focus on speed can create pressure to perform, leading to anxiety and burnout.
 The question remains: does the pursuit of rapid understanding ultimately serve the individual and society, or does it come at the cost of deeper, more meaningful engagement?

-## Antithesis: The Perils of Haste and Superficiality in Comprehension
+## The Perils of Haste and Superficiality

 ### The Risk of Misunderstanding in Rapid Cognition